Monitor Used Bandwidth with PRTG

 PRTG Network Monitor

 Paessler's network management tool PRTG is available in two editions.
 For basic, free network traffic tracking, web site monitoring and availability monitoring, the Freeware Edition may be downloaded and used for personal and commercial use completely free of charge.
-For more advanced needs see our commercial licenses here: PRTG price list at the Paessler Online Shop.
+Need more sensors to monitor a larger IT infrastructure?
+See our commercial licenses here.